Your home’s AC and refrigerator work the same way

-Your air conditioner system has three main parts: they are a compressor, a condenser and an evaporator.
+Your air conditioner system has three main parts: a compressor, a condenser, and an evaporator.

 The compressor and condenser are usually located on the outside air portion of the air conditioner.
 The evaporator is located on the inside of the house, sometimes as an add-on part to the furnace.

 The working fluid (refrigerant) arrives at the compressor as a cool, low-pressure gas and the compressor squeezes the fluid.
 This packs the molecule of the fluid closer together.
 The closer the molecules are together, the higher its energy and its temperature.